-Thanks, Angie.
+Manjiri Joshi:Thanks, Mike.
 Hi, everyone.
-I'm Kristina Burkholder, the implementation lead for the mortality and complication measures.
-Today, I'll be discussing changes made to the measures to account for COVID-19.
+I'm Manjiri Joshi.
+I am the implementation lead for the mortality and complication measures.
+Today, I'll be discussing changes that are made to the measures to account for COVID-19.

-Here, on slide 25, we see changes to the measure cohort, or who's included in the measures.
-Note, there have been no additional changes to the measure cohorts for the mortality in complications measures due to COVID-19 since last year.
-As a reminder, all of the mortality and complication measures in your HSR will continue to exclude patients who have COVID-19.
-This is defined as either having a principle diagnosis of COVID-19 or a secondary diagnosis of COVID-19, coded as present on admission.
-The code for that is U07.1.
+So, on this slide, we are going to talk about the measure cohort or who was included in the measure.
+So, as compared to last year, due to COVID-19, there has been no additional changes to the measure cohort for the mortality and complications measures.
+All the mortality and complication measures in the HSRs for spring 2024 that you will receive will continue to exclude index admissions with having a principle diagnosis of COVID-19.
+That is ICD-10-CM code U07.1 or a secondary diagnosis of COVID-19, coded as Present on Admission.

-Same as last year, the mortality and complication measures will risk adjust for history of COVID-19.
-The measures use one of four codes: ICD-10 code 07.1, as principal or a secondary diagnosis on the historical claim, or Z 86.16 as a secondary diagnosis on the index or the historical claim.
+Now, we are going to talk about risk adjustment.
+Same as last year, again, the mortality and complication measures will continue to risk adjust for history of COVID-19.
+The measure uses one of the four codes that are listed here.
+The first one being ICD-10-CM code U07.1 as principal or secondary diagnosis on a historical claim.
+Next, we have the personal history of COVID-19 as a secondary diagnosis on the index or historical claim identified by one of the following codes shown below here.
+The first one is ICD-10-CM code Z86.16.